-Timeshare developers in North Carolina must give purchasers a copy of the public offering statement.
-A public offering statement contains information about important matters to consider when buying a timeshare interest, including:
+Timeshare developers in North Carolina must give purchasers a copy of the sales contract and public offering statement.
+The contract must include certain information, including:

 The developer must provide a copy of the public offering statement to you before you sign the contract.
 (N.C.
 Gen. Stat. § 93A-44.)
 The public offering statement must include information about acquiring the timeshare like: